angular/material/docs/README.md

 Documentation
 -------------

-The Angular Material **Live Docs** are generated from the source code.
-In fact, the Angular Material documentation itself uses the Angular Material layout, components and themes.
+The AngularJS Material **Live Docs** are generated from the source code.
+In fact, the AngularJS Material documentation itself uses the AngularJS Material layout, components and themes.

 > Our build process uses **[dgeni](https://github.com/angular/dgeni)**, the wonderful documentation generator built by [Pete Bacon Darwin](https://github.com/petebacondarwin).